Error Analysis and Solution for paraformer-zh is not registered

 Let me translate this "forensic report":

-Conclusion: An innocuous internal self-check behavior of PySide6 and ModelScope's clever but fragile lazy loading mechanism had an unexpected, disastrous chemical reaction.
+Conclusion: An innocuous internal self-check behavior of PySide6 and ModelScope's clever but fragile lazy loading mechanism had an unexpected, catastrophic chemical reaction.

-With the root cause identified, the solution became exceptionally clear.
-We can't stop PySide6 from checking, but we can "educate" ModelScope on how to respond correctly to this check.
-We only need to make a tiny, surgical modification to the ModelScope source code.
+Now that the root cause was identified, the solution became exceptionally clear.
+We can't stop PySide6 from performing its check, but we can "teach" ModelScope how to correctly respond to this check.
+We only need to make one tiny, surgical modification to the ModelScope source code.

 # modelscope/utils/import_utils.py